Reblexis/Ohbot/Documentation/vision.md

 can be later combined with the brain itself.

-As the available technology improves and new research is done, I want to continuously update the robot, so it will eventually match state-of-the-art performance.
+As the available technology improves and new research is done, I want to continuously update the robot, so it could eventually match state-of-the-art performance.

 ## Short-term goals
 These goals should be achievable with current technology.